When A High Bounce Rate Isn’t A Cause For Alarm

 Thus leading to a high bounce rate – but with the trade-off of a good conversion rate from a high volume of phone calls to your business.

-When a High Bounce Rate is a Bad Thing
+When A High Bounce Rate Is A Bad Thing

 If these pages are showing a high bounce rate – say over 50% of users – you might need to take a close, analytical look at them to determine what could be pushing users away.
+Such as:

 - Headers & Copy: Ask yourself if the language and writing style you’re using do enough to encourage users to convert.